A ‘ca-cough-phony’ surprises commuters to mark Lung Cancer Awareness Month

 “We want to make people aware that sometimes a cough is more than ‘just a cough’.
 If you or a loved one has a persistent cough, you should have it checked out by your GP.”

-The majority of lung cancer cases are diagnosed after it has spread, and the five-year survival rate for those with advanced forms of the disease is as low as 6%.
+Most lung cancer cases are identified after the disease has already spread.
+The five-year survival rate for advanced forms of the disease can be as low as 6%.

 Lorraine added: